 Outpatient rehab is a medical treatment for addiction that allows the individual to return home or to sober living each evening.
 Outpatient rehab can be a stand-alone treatment option, but works best following inpatient (also known as residential or overnight) rehab with a medically supervised detox program.
 Outpatient rehabilitation facilities cover a wide variety of addictions and often simultaneously provide care for co-existing mental health or medical problems.1

 Usually, outpatient care is less costly than inpatient care.
-One of the biggest perks is that you will be able to remain in your own home or sober living house while getting treatment.
+It is a great follow-up plan after inpatient care because it allows you to return to your own home or sober living house while still receive supportive treatment.
 This can be a real advantage, because you will be able to maintain some level of normal living or working.
-You will probably be able to keep some of your regular job hours, and do things like pick your kids up from school, or whatever else it is that you get done on a daily basis.
+You will probably be able to keep some of your regular job hours, and do things like pick your kids up from school, or other everyday tasks.
 As you progress through the outpatient care program, these daily tasks will likely become even easier to perform.

 Outpatient rehab offers different levels of care, depending on the facility you choose.
 Some terms to be familiar with include: